braposo/graphql-css/README.md

 #### GqlCSS

-`<GqlCSS>` component allows for a more declarative API and accepts three props.
+`<GqlCSS>` component allows for a more declarative API and accepts these props:

 | Prop           | Type            | Default                           | Definition                                                                                                                                    |
 | -------------- | --------------- | --------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |